G.I. Joe: America's movable fighting man (1964–1969)

 The conventional marketing wisdom of the early 1960s was that boys would not play with dolls and parents would not buy their sons dolls, which have been traditionally a girl's toy; thus the word "doll" was never used by Hasbro or anyone involved in the development or marketing of G.I.
 Joe.
-"Action figure" was the only acceptable term, and has since become the generic description for any poseable doll intended for boys.
+"Action figure" was the only acceptable term, and has since become the generic description for any poseable figure intended for boys.
+G.I.
+Joe was specifically designed using the articulation of an artist's model, even going so far as being used to produce the prototype toys.
 "America's movable fighting man" is a registered trademark of Hasbro, and was prominently displayed on every boxed figure package.

-The Hasbro prototypes were originally named "Rocky" (marine/soldier) "Skip" (sailor) and "Ace" (pilot), before the more universal name G.I.
+The Hasbro prototypes were originally named "Rocky", "Skip", and "Ace", before the more universal name G.I.
 Joe was adopted.
 One of the prototypes would later sell in a Heritage auction in 2003 for $200,001.
-An African-American figure was introduced in 1965, though it was simply the same face as the white figure, painted brown.
+An African-American figure was introduced in 1965, though it was simply the same face as the white figure, but molded in brown plastic.

 Aside from the obvious trademarking on the right buttock, other aspects of the figure were copyrighted features that allowed Hasbro to successfully pursue cases against producers of cheap imitations, since the human figure itself cannot be copyrighted or trademarked.
 The scar on the right cheek was one; another, unintentional at first, was the placement of the right thumbnail on the underside of the thumb.
 Early trademarking, with "G.I.
 Joe™", was used through some point in 1965; the markings changed once G.I.
 Joe was a registered trademark; "G.I.
 Joe®" now appears on the first line.
 Subsequently, the stamped trademarking was altered after the patent was granted (in late 1966), and assigned a number; 3,277,602.
 Figures with this marking would have entered the retail market during 1967.